What’s more important, experience or education?

 This is where our wealth management tips and our home renovation tips intertwine: There will be things you don’t know how to do (such as accounting — or electrical work).
 Learn how to recognize them quickly, learn how to get over yourself and admit defeat, and learn how to source awesome professionals who can take over when handling certain matters becomes a waste of your time and sanity.

-And in addition to an improved quality of life and workplace culture, there’s another reason to go with the pros when business becomes complex: To stay ahead of regulatory and legal issues.
+And in addition to an improved quality of life and workplace culture, there’s another reason to go with the pros when business becomes complex: you need legal advice to stay ahead of regulatory issues.

 Take it from our next founder, a financial pro himself, that there is probably a lot that you don’t know about regulations and laws when it comes to running a startup: